 Well you knew I’d recommend this one, right?
 Once you’re ready to hire a virtual assistant (whether it’s for real or as a test per #3), always, always, always use a independent contractor contract.

-It’s so important that your virtual assistant is hired on as a independent contractor (aka. freelancer) and not as an employee (unless, of course, you want her to be an employee of your company instead.)
+It’s so important that your virtual assistant is hired on as a independent contractor (aka. freelancer) and not as an employee (unless, of course, you want her to be a full time employee of your company instead.)
+Listen to episode 64 of On Your Terms™ where I discuss more about hiring contractors and employees.

 In America, employees are owed lots of rights and protections that independent contractors aren’t.